Every donation fuels groundbreaking research and provides vital patient support programs to help more people survive cancer.

 For medical questions, we encourage you to review our information with your doctor.

-Although there’s not enough research that clearly links sleep with cancer risk, it’s important for overall health and well-being.
-Getting a good night’s sleep can benefit your health in many ways – physically, mentally, and emotionally.
+There’s not enough research to clearly link sleep with cancer risk.
+However, sleeping well can benefit your health in many ways – physically, mentally, and emotionally.
 Long-term sleep problems can affect your risk of developing or worsening health problems.

 However, many people have trouble sleeping.
 When sleep is disrupted or not long enough, your brain and body may not be able to function as they should.
-Any change in your usual sleeping habits can make it harder to do everyday activities.
+This can make it harder to do everyday activities.

-The answer is not yet known.
+It’s unclear.
 Researchers continue to study how sleep might affect cancer risk.
-Some studies suggest that the risk of cancer may increase when there are chronic sleep problems.
-This means the body’s sleep cycle is disrupted, and the disruptions continue for long periods of time.
+Some studies suggest that the risk of cancer may increase when the body’s sleep cycle is disrupted for long periods of time (chronic sleep problems).

 Studies on sleep and cancer risk have unclear results, but here are a few key findings.

-Shift work: Shift work is common for workers in health care, law enforcement, airlines and travel, factory and mill work, retail stores, and the military.
-Shift work may involve varying work hours, switching shifts every few weeks, or working a non-traditional shift like a night shift.
+Shift work may involve varying work hours, switching shifts every few weeks, or working nontraditional shifts, like night shifts.
+Shift work is common for workers in health care, law enforcement, airlines and travel, factory and mill work, retail stores, and the military.

-Research suggests working shifts long-term may be linked to an increased risk of cancers.
-Some studies suggest this is because less melatonin is used when you’re awake.
+Research suggests working shifts long-term may be linked to an increased risk of cancer.
+Shift work may lower the amount of melatonin your body produces.
 Melatonin is a hormone made by the brain that helps get your body ready for sleep.
 It also plays an important role in balancing other hormones like cortisol and estrogen.
+When hormones are not balanced, the risk of cancer might increase.

 Sleep apnea can be mild (a few pauses of breath) to severe (a lot of pauses of breath).
-Some studies showed that people with moderate or severe sleep apnea might be at an increased risk of cancer.
-Scientists believe this is because paused breathing during sleep can cause the body to get stressed, and less oxygen may be available to the body’s cells.
-This can lead to abnormal cell changes which may increase cancer risk.
+Some studies show that people with moderate or severe sleep apnea might be at an increased risk of cancer.
+Scientists believe this is because paused breathing during sleep causes less oxygen to be available to the body’s cells.
+This can cause the body to get stressed and may increase cancer risk.

-Adding relaxation techniques to your sleep routine can also help.
+Adding relaxation techniques to your sleep routine can also be helpful.
 The guided meditation in the video below is a great place to start.

 The following video is brought to you by Healing Works Foundation.